 The time taken to fix a Din Torah depends entirely on the cooperation of the parties and the court agenda, but is usually not more than two or three weeks, or sometimes even days, from the date of the initial application.
 This compares very favourably with the considerable delays experienced in comparable proceedings in the civil courts.

 The time allocated for the actual hearing, and the dates of subsequent hearings, are determined in accordance with the complexity of the case and demands of the court calendar.

+Initially, there is a £50 fee for the claimant to open a case.
 Costs for Din Torah are determined on a sliding scale in accordance with the time involved in adjudicating the case.
 Litigants will find that proceedings in the Beis Din are generally much cheaper than comparable proceedings in the civil courts.

 How Does One Commence a Din Torah?

 A Din Torah is usually commenced by the prospective Claimant writing a letter to the Beis Din, stating that he wishes to apply for a Din Torah.
 It may also be commenced by the prospective Respondent, in cases where civil law proceedings have been commenced, or threatened, against him by the other party, and he wishes to have the matter adjudicated by the Beis Din instead.
 In such cases, he should write to the Beis Din setting out the position and asking them to deal with the matter.
 The Beis Din will only entertain such cases, however, if the Claimant agrees to withdraw his action in the civil courts.

 The Claimant will then be sent an application form, which he should complete fully and return to the Registrar of the Beis Din.
 Where there are relevant documents (e.g. a contract, if the dispute involves a written contract), this should be submitted as well.